 The Louvre Museum is considered the world’s greatest gallery.
 Yet, the very concept of a public place where citizens could appreciate art did not exist at the time it was built.
 The great collection that spawned here was for the eyes of royalty and nobility only.
 The idea that the general public could visit The Louvre was, at best, vulgar.
 Once a medieval fortress, eventually a royal palace, it took hundreds of years for this structure to become the greatest museum ever made.
 In this guide, you will relive the story of the Louvre – how the building went from protecting France to protecting France’s greatest art collection.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 Experience the best sights, sounds and flavors of Paris during your stay.
 At The Tour Guy, we want your time in the City of Lights to be nothing short of magical.
 We offer an array of Paris tours which feature some of the city’s most famous landmarks including a Louvre Tour– a must see in Paris!

 The Medieval Louvre

 We have war to thank for the creation of the Louvre.
 In the 12th century, Philip II ordered a fortress built, fearing an English invasion.
 Twelve years later, this site was erected on grounds already named “The Louvre.”
-The surrounding forest was inhabited by wolves (lou in French), so thick fences were strategically built near the Seine.
+The surrounding forest was inhabited by wolves (loup in French), so thick fences were strategically built near the Seine.
 The stronghold was so impenetrable, it was the gold standard of fortresses.

 The Renaissance Louvre